Durban-Designer/DeepLearning-Examples/README.md

 * [Synaptic.js](http://caza.la/synaptic/#/) - Used to generate and train Neural Networks
 * [Brain.js](https://github.com/BrainJS/brain.js) - Used to generate and train Neural Networks

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Royce Birnbaum** - *Initial work* - [Durban-Designer](https://github.com/Durban-Designer)
 * **Kris St. John** - *Initial work* - [Spiralis-Solutions](https://github.com/Spiralis-Solutions)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments